pvdz/zeparser3/tests/testcases/export_declaration/re-export_ident.md

 `````
 throws: Parser error!
-  Source must be a string literal
+  Next token should be a string but was `x`

 export * from x
               ^------- error